Skip to content

 As well as governing the allowed pixel responses from the level 2 iiif-img delivery channel, this value is also considered by the thumbs delivery channel.
 The platform will not generate thumbnails larger than the maxWidth limit even if the policy defines them.

-If the image has roles, and openFullMax and openMaxWidth are both 0, no thumbnails will be produced (this behaviour is not dependent on maxWidth but on the requirement that nothing on the thumbs delivery channel is subject to access control; if you offer thumbs they must be accessible anonymously).
+If the image has roles and openFullMax is 0, no thumbnails will be produced (this behaviour is not dependent on maxWidth but on the requirement that nothing on the thumbs delivery channel is subject to access control; if you offer thumbs they must be accessible anonymously).

-See Size Restrictions for examples of the effects of the maxWidth, openFullMax and openMaxWidth properties.
+See Size Restrictions for examples of the effects of the maxWidth and openFullMax properties.

 Only applies when an image has roles, and the image request region is /full/.
 This value is ignored if the image does not have roles (it is not considered an error, as you may vary roles for other reasons).
 Pixel requests on the iiif-img delivery channel whose region is /full/ and whose size fits a bounding square openFullMax on an edge are permitted whether the user has any of the roles or not (therefore also for anonymous users).